ArchAstroArchAgents

 5. 05

-deploy agent provisions the agent. create agentsession starts a one-off task. --follow streams the run.
+create agentsession starts a one-off task. exec runs the prompt. --follow streams the run.

 bash